 The Caterpillar House (2012)

 This home was designed by Sebastián Irarrázaval and was built in Chile.
-In total the home used 12 containers and is 3,800 square foot.
-It was built on a hillside just outside of Santiago- so I’m sure the owners get some incredible views!
+In total the home used 12 containers and is 3,800 square feet.
+It was built on a hillside just outside of Santiago where the owners get some incredible views!

 The popularity of shipping container homes continues to rise and there appears to be no stopping these sustainable, affordable homes.

 As shipping container homes popularity sky rockets, we have seen many other amazing uses of shipping containers including: